deepjasani17/Report-Framework/README.md

 # My React Application

 This repository contains a React application built with Vite and Material UI components.
-The application includes search functionality and data display using Material UI's table component.

 ## Setup Instructions